-The Governors have determined that the appropriate level of free cash reserves should be approximately 5% of total incoming resources.
+The Governors have determined that the appropriate level of free cash reserves should be approximately 5% of the cumulative surplus.
 The reason for this is to provide sufficient working capital to cover delays between spending and receipts of grants and to provide a cushion to deal with unexpected emergencies such as urgent maintenance.

-The Academy's current level of reserves (defined as restricted general funds, excluding pension reserve, plus the balance on unrestricted funds) is £357,656, of which £145,493 is free reserves (that is, total funds less the amount held in fixed assets and restricted funds).
+The Academy's current level of reserves (defined as restricted general funds, excluding pension reserve, plus the balance on unrestricted funds) is £654,860, of which £192,419 is free reserves (that is, total funds less the amount held in fixed assets and restricted funds).

-The current level of reserves is inline with our target level of reserves as stated in the Trust's reserve policy.
+The current level of reserves is above with our target level of reserves as stated in the Trust's reserve policy.
+The Trust is looking into ways to use reserves to increase its ability meet more pupils needs.